cfuchs981/catan-spectator/README.md

 ### Todo

-Core
-- [x] robber move, steal from player (account for steal from nobody case)
-- [x] trading with people
-- [x] trading with port
-- [x] knight -> robber move, steal from player
-- [x] ports configurable
-- [x] fix victory points do not work first click each turn
-- [x] robber movable during game setup
-- [x] implement year of plenty dev card
-- [x] catanlog: if a 2 is rolled, syntax is “$color rolls 2 …DEUCES!”
-- [x] modules documented
+Need to have
 - [ ] views documented

 Nice to have
 - [ ] board: random number setup obeys red number rule
 - [ ] ui+board+hexgrid: during piece placement, use little red x’s (at least in debug mode) on “killed spots”
 - [ ] ui+game+player+states: dev cards, i.e. keep a count of how many dev cards a player has played and enable Play Dev Card buttons if num > 0
-- [ ] ui+game+port+hexgrid: port trading, buttons are disabled if the current player doesn’t have the port.
+- [ ] ui+game+port+hexgrid: port trading, disable buttons if the current player doesn’t have the port.
 4:1 is always enabled.
-- [ ] ui+port+hexgrid: port trading, can’t get or give more or less than defined by the port type (3:1, 2:1).
+- [ ] ui+port+hexgrid: port trading, don't allow getting or giving more or less than defined by the port type (3:1, 2:1).
 - [ ] ui+port: port trading, don’t allow n for 0 trades
 - [ ] ui: large indicator off what the current player is (and what the order is)
 - [ ] ui: cancelling of roads/settlements/cities while placing